elsachialee/Adapply/README.md

-## Welcome to Jia Li's Pages
+## Welcome to Jia Li's Resume

-It is THE ** _ Struggle _ **.

-   As a woman, I am eager to be finacially independent.
-Or in other words, I desire to share the fiancial burden on my guy.
-He was working on the his own startup for three years, a toy company.
-XXX.
-I am helping him with vendor sourcing, subcontractor communication and bookkeeping (bookkeeping certification obtain at Bellevue Community College).

-  As a mom, sometimes, I ask myself what is going to happen if I have to raise kids by myself and how I can start my career.
+#### Before the Resume

+The resume doesn’t include the period from the end of 2014 to now, when I was intermittently working with my husband on our startup – [Bit toys]( http://www.bit-toys.com/) [Bit toys Twitter](https://twitter.com/bittoys?lang=en).
+Since my two kids are born in 2012 and 2014, honestly, I contribute most of my energy to my kids.
+Bit toys used to focus on NFC toys on mobile games and currently is making adjustments and developing VR games.
+We also provide B2B game solutions as we produce the NFC tokens to Activison (sold at the Game Shop).
+At the meantime, we developed the dinosaur NFC mobile game.
+I was in charge of factory vender sourcing, the communication with Chinese subcontractors and helped with game design.
+Also, another role is the bookkeeper (bookkeeping certification accomplished at Bellevue Community College).

 I moved to the States five years ago since my husband was tired of living in Shanghai, China.
-People said it is hard to begin a new career at their thirties, as I read from the former Ada students.
-To me, I think what is harder is to start your new life in another country with different culture at your thirties.

-  I majored in Egnlish when I was at college.
-Living in a country speaking Madarin, the ability of English is my advantage, while in the Sates, it turns to be a weakness.
-I could have spent another four years to get the second bachlor degree, but it is too long for me.
-When I was planning on 2-year-MBA and scored GMAT 710 (90%+), I was recommended by friends about Ada.
-An one year program is nothing but perfect for me.

-  I have been working for game companies for 6 years in Shanghai.
-I was exective administravtive.
-I am a highly organized and self driven individualal.
-Later, I was promoted to be XXX passionate, an accomplished communicator and a team player.
-I was the cofunder of a game studio. excellent organizational, decision making and time management skill. detail orietated , analytical and dynamic individual.
+I worked for game companies for 6 years in Shanghai.
+As an executive administrative, I am a highly organized and self-driven individual.
+I was promoted to the assistant DM, ensuring my passionate, dynamic and analytical personality.
+I am an accomplished communicator and a good team player.
+I was the co-funder of a game outsourcing studio.
+My organizational ability, decision-making and time management skills are recognized by the team.

-  I am looking forward to a chance.
+People said it is hard to begin a new career at 30’s, as I read from a former Ada student.
+To me, I think what is harder is to start a new life in another country with different culture at 30’s.
+As a woman at the age of 35, I am eager to be independent.
+It means not only financially independent but psychologically.
+As a mom with two kids, I also dream of being a role model.
+Life is full with changes and chances.
+Living in a country speaking Mandarin, the ability of English is my advantage, while in the States, it turns to be a weakness.
+I could have been upset and nerves, but I ask myself to be brave and positive.
+I was planning on 2-year-MBA and scored GMAT 710 (90%+), but I want to try Ada before it since I think I am a qualified candidate.

 ## Resume of Jia Li